Royal Gendarmerie of Cambodia: Duties

 Its civil duties include: to provide security and public peace, to investigate and prevent organised crime, terrorism and other violent groups; to protect state and private property; to help and assist civilians and other emergency forces in a case of emergency, natural disaster, civil unrest and armed conflicts.

 Its military duties include: to preserve and protect national security, state, property, public peace, and public order, and to assist other security forces in case of emergency, civil unrest, war; to repress riots; to reinforce martial law and mobilisation; to fight and apprehend suspected criminals, terrorists and other violent groups.

 Organization

-The Gendarmerie Royale Khmere consists of 10 battalion sized units.
+The Royal Gendarmerie consists of 10 battalion sized units.
 Each battalion has between 500 – 1000 policemen.
 The principal bases are located in Phnom Penh.

-The Gendarmerie monitors all the 25 provinces and 186 districts, working with the local people.
+The gendarmerie monitors all the 25 provinces and 186 districts, working with the local people.
 The unit includes: a mobile team, consisting of six intervention units, an intervention vehicle battalion, a cavalry, and 4 infantry, with bases in Phnom Penh.
-The Gendarmerie training school is located in Kambol commune, Kandal Province.
+Its training school is located in Kamboul Commune, Kandal Province.

-Equipment

-The standard weapons of the Royal Gendarmerie of Cambodia are the Makarov PMM 9mm pistol, the Type 56-2 assault rifle, the M16A1 assault rifle with the M203 grenade launcher, AKMS assault rifle and the Type 56 assault rifle.
-Usually PM Officer and drivers are assigned the Type 56-2 and gunners are the PKM general purpose machine gun.

-Crew-served or vehicle based weapons include the Type 80 general purpose machine gun on tripod with 250 round boxes and the Type 77 heavy machine gun.

-Mounted MP teams often carry at least one B-40 or RPG-7D as well.